 FEBS Press means the FEBS-owned journals: The FEBS Journal, FEBS Letters, FEBS Open Bio and Molecular Oncology;

-Platforms means websites, desktop and mobile applications owned or operated by FEBS or by a third-party data processor under the instruction of FEBS including: i. www.febs.org, ii. courses.febs.org, iii. fellowships.febs.org, iv. network.febs.org (and domains thereof), v. febscongress.org (and domains thereof); also febs-iubmb-pabmb.org for a congress in 2022, vi. febsevents.org (and domains thereof); also iubmb-febs.org for an event in 2022, vii. manuscript submission sites for the FEBS Press journals at mc.manuscriptcentral.com/febsj mc.manuscriptcentral.com/febsl, mc.manuscriptcentral.com/molonc, mc.manuscriptcentral.com/febsopen
+Platforms means websites, desktop and mobile applications owned or operated by FEBS or by a third-party platform (such as Zoom) under the instruction of FEBS and including: i. www.febs.org, ii. courses.febs.org, iii. fellowships.febs.org, iv. network.febs.org (and domains thereof), v. febscongress.org (and domains thereof); also febs-iubmb-pabmb.org for a congress in 2022, vi. febsevents.org (and domains thereof); also iubmb-febs.org for an event in 2022, vii. manuscript submission sites for the FEBS Press journals at mc.manuscriptcentral.com/febsj mc.manuscriptcentral.com/febsl, mc.manuscriptcentral.com/molonc, mc.manuscriptcentral.com/febsopen

 you and your means a person visiting the Platforms, registering for an Account with us or using services on the Platforms as well as if you are registering for an Event, or otherwise interacting with us and using our services outside of the Platforms in any way.